bitcoinsfacil/exploreMyceWorld/README.md

 * A profitable position for the organic growth of MYCE Organization.

-MYCE aligns it’s incentives as group by **distributing the profits of the products it develops**.
+MYCE aligns it’s incentives as group by **providing an infrastructure for it's members to build on top**.
 We incentivize collaborative interactions and continuous open source development.

+We are taking advantage of future technologie.